 Stop by the library to fill out an application to get a library card.
-To get a card, the hopeful patron must present a photo identification and at least one proof of residence (a utility bill, an envelope mailed to yourself).
+To get a card, the hopeful patron must present a photo identification and at least one proof of residence (a utility bill, a lease agreement, an envelope mailed to yourself).
 Minors must be accompanied by a parent or guardian.
-California has joined 15 regional libraries using the One Card Network; as of October 2013 only the WAGGIN library cards are valid (they feature a dog and wagon graphic).
+California has joined 20 regional libraries using the One Card Network; as of October 2013 only the WAGGIN library cards are valid (they feature a dog and wagon graphic).
 Using the WAGGIN card, a patron in good standing enjoys borrowing privileges at all member libraries.
-This is a project of the sister libraries belonging to the Washington County Library System; it includes select libraries in Fayette and Greene Counties.
+This is a project of the Washington County Library System; it includes select libraries in Fayette and Greene Counties.
 The updated cards are free and each will automatically link to our Overdrive electronic book database.
 Cards unused for three years automatically expire.

 PASSWORD HINT: If you are using the catalog online (perhaps to renew or request an item) you will need to log in to your account.
 The default password is the last four digits of the phone number you provided when you received your library card.
 If you changed this default and can't remember your password, simply click on the password reminder link.